matt793/SearchGit/README.md

 # SearchGit
-SearchGit allows you to search any Git-repo, view the README info, and install any program exclusively from your own Linux terminal.
+SearchGit allows you to search any Git-repo, view the README info, and install any program exclusively from your own terminal.

 ## Instructions
 First type `./SearchGit.sh` Then type in the desired repo you wish to search (if the search requires more then one word, use a `+` in between each word for the needed search.
 Example: Linux+exploits will = Linux exploits).